x-graphql/http-schema/README.md

 Usages
 ------

-This library offers to you 2 strategy to create schema:
+This library offers to you 2 strategy to build schema:

 * Build from schema definition language (SDL), this strategy use for limiting fields user can access.
 * Build from introspection query, with this strategy it will make a http request for [introspecting schema](https://graphql.org/learn/introspection/), user can access all the fields.